 I worked at a very established bank as a telesales executive.
 My job was to sell personal loans and credit cards to clients over the phone.
 The pay was not too bad.
 It was just enough to make ends meet every month.

 Every day, I heard a ticking sound, like someone was holding a stopwatch over my ear—a metaphorical timer of reality that signified that I was getting older and realizing I only had one shot at this thing called life.
 So, I asked myself—was this the life I really wanted?

 The answer was an astounding no!
 I wanted to become an entrepreneur—to be my own boss.
 That was the dream.
 So, I had to come up with a plan.

-Oh, and in case you missed it in the title, this whole journey began right in the middle of the COVID-19 pandemic (what great timing . . .).
+Oh, and did I mention that this whole journey began right in the middle of the COVID-19 pandemic? (what great timing . . .).
 The economy was waning, businesses were closing, and many average people were struggling to make ends meet.
 Jumping headfirst into the entrepreneurial path during such a time sounded risky at best, but I had to try.

 The plan was simple—work long enough at my current job to gather some extra funds, start a business while still employed, and leave the company when the business started showing some solid financial results.

 The business I chose to delve into was day trading.
 I traded the spot gold markets, meaning I tried to make profits based on the difference in the gold price at different times throughout the day.
 Buy low, sell high.